This $220 smartphone has embraced obsolete tech from the 1970s

-Contrary to popular belief, $220 can buy you a lot when it comes to smartphones - take the Elephone U3H, which boasts 8GB of RAM and 256GB storage.
+Contrary to popular belief, $220 / £172 / AU$325 can buy you a lot when it comes to smartphones - take the Elephone U3H, which boasts 8GB of RAM and 256GB storage.

 So imagine our surprise when we came across the A5 from Chinese tech giant Hisense, a "reading smartphone" that shares the same price tag.